 "Why, my dear fellow, can you really be ignorant?
-It is just this, either the priest is indeed a spiritual guide, as being able to show people how they ought to live better than they can find out for themselves, or he is nothing at all -he has no raison d'etre.
+It is just this, either the priest is indeed a spiritual guide, as being able to show people how they ought to live better than they can find out for themselves, or he is nothing at all--he has no raison d'etre.
 If the priest is not as much a healer and director of men's souls as a physician is of their bodies, what is he?
-The history of all ages has shown- and surely you must know this as well as I do- that as men cannot cure the bodies of their patients if they have not been properly trained in hospitals under skilled teachers, so neither can souls be cured of their more hidden ailments without the help of men who are skilled in soul-craft -or in other words, of priests.
+The history of all ages has shown--and surely you must know this as well as I do--that as men cannot cure the bodies of their patients if they have not been properly trained in hospitals under skilled teachers, so neither can souls be cured of their more hidden ailments without the help of men who are skilled in soul-craft--or in other words, of priests.
 What do one half of our formularies and rubrics mean if not this?
 How in the name of all that is reasonable can we find out the exact nature of a spiritual malady, unless we have had experience of other similar cases?
 How can we get this without express training?
-At present we have to begin all experience is never organised and co-ordinated at all.
+At present we have to begin all experiments for ourselves, without profiting by the organised experience of our predecessors, inasmuch as that experience is never organised and co-ordinated at all.
 At the outset, therefore, each one of us must ruin many souls which could be saved by knowledge of a few elementary principles."